Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

-In topological terms, closure operators satisfying \iADDI\ (together with the other Kuratowski conditions \EXPN\ and \IDEM) are precisely those giving rise to so-called Alexandrov (or `finitely generated') topologies.\footnote{Here we shall remark that \iADDI\ resp.~\iMULT\ are strictly stronger conditions than \ADDI\ resp.~\MULT\ (e.g.~they entail \NORM\ resp.~\DNRM); they are directly satisfied by closure resp.~interior operators defined on relational frames in the usual way (i.e.~as the modal operators $\Diamond$ and $\Box$ respectively).
+In topological terms, closure operators satisfying \iADDI\ (together with the other Kuratowski conditions \EXPN\ and \IDEM) are precisely those giving rise to so-called Alexandrov (or `finitely generated') topologies.\footnote{Here we shall remark that \iADDI\ resp.~\iMULT\ are strictly stronger conditions than \ADDI\ resp.~\MULT\ (e.g., they entail \NORM\ resp.~\DNRM); they are directly satisfied by closure resp.~interior operators defined on relational frames in the usual way (i.e.~as the modal operators $\Diamond$ and $\Box$ respectively).
 Alexandrov spaces can be alternatively characterized as those in which the intersection (union) of an arbitrary family of open (closed) sets is open (closed).
-In algebraic terms, this means that the set of fixed-points of the interior (closure) operation is closed under infinite meets (joins).
+In algebraic terms, this means that the set of fixed points of the interior (closure) operator is closed under infinite meets (joins).
 Of course, both characterizations are equivalent when assuming all Kuratowski conditions.
 This is, however, not the case for `weaker' axiomatizations.
-The interested reader is referred to the formalization sources \cite{AFP}, where we investigate under which \textit{minimal} conditions these results (among others) hold.} It is well known that Alexandrov topologies correspond, in a sense, to reflexive and transitive relations (their so-called \textit{specialization preorders}).
+The interested reader is referred to the formalization sources \cite{AFP}, where we investigate under which \textit{minimal} conditions these results (among others) hold.} It is well known that every Alexandrov topology corresponds, in a sense, to a reflexive and transitive relation (its so-called \textit{specialization preorder}).
 This correspondence can actually be generalized by factoring out Kuratowski conditions other than \iADDI; in fact, the corresponding relation does not need to be a preorder (we may thus refer to it as a \textit{reachability relation}).\footnote{It is worth mentioning that in Alexandrov topologies every point has a minimal/smallest neighborhood, namely the set of points related to it by the specialization preorder (or, more generally, the reachability relation).} More specifically, the following HOL formula is valid: